berttejeda/bert.config/README.md

 This is a module for reading configuration files.

-Currently, the module only support YAML-formatted files.
+Currently, the module only supports YAML-formatted files.

 Features:
 - Retrieve deeply nested values using dot notation, e.g. `section1.key1`
 - Retrieve values using wildcards, e.g. `section1.*.key2`
+- Configuration files can be templated (Jinja)

 # Prerequisites:

-- Python 2.7+
+- Python 3.4+
-- pyaml

 # Installation